 For C++ there is already a fully functional sample source code available.
-You will find it in the "Samples" program group for "Visual C++", its title is "Designer Preview and Drilldown ".
+You will find it in the directory "Samples > Visual C++ > Designer Preview and Drilldown".

 Your development environment must comply with the following conditions, so that this feature can be supported: